 LiFePO4 batteries themselves come in two distinct types as determined by cell type:

 - Deep Cycle LiFePO4: essentially the distinction boils down to the amount of lithium present in each cell and the intended application which in this case is to power electronics for long periods of time.
 This type is designed with capacity in mind and at its heart stores lots of power in a very small package and as such has more lithium per cell.
+A deep cycle battery of this chemistry will not be able to crank your engine.

 LFP: The terminals/connectors on the battery do not fit my applications, what do I do?